"If you can say something beautiful in a very terrible way — I was always drawn to that."

 Major Accomplishments

-• "Too Sweet" (2024) became his first #1 single in Ireland, the US, and the UK, making him the first Irish artist to top the Billboard Hot 100 since 1990
+Then in 2024, "Too Sweet" became his first #1 in Ireland, the US, and the UK, making him the first Irish artist to top the Billboard Hot 100 since 1990.
+Worth noting: it happened a decade after his debut, after three full albums of artistic deepening, not at peak buzz.
+Type 4s tend to build slowly, investing in the work rather than the moment, and the compounding eventually shows.

 Controversies and Criticisms